sftcd/etm/etm.md

-In addition, legislative requirements such as those imposed by the GDPR for [subject access to data](https://gdpr-info.eu/art-15-gdpr/) could lead to a desire to handle internal data structures and databases in ways that are reminiscent of CT, though clearly with signifnant authorisation being required and without the append-only nature of a CT log.
+In addition, legislative requirements such as those imposed by the GDPR for [subject access to data](https://gdpr-info.eu/art-15-gdpr/) could lead to a desire to handle internal data structures and databases in ways that are reminiscent of CT, though clearly with significant authorisation being required and without the append-only nature of a CT log.

 ## Minimise